The Ridiculously Thorough Guide to Decluttering Your Home

 After you finish decluttering your family room and/or living room, be sure to let us know how it feels to sit down in your new Zen den after a long day!

-Decluttering Your Basement or Attic
+How to Declutter & Organize Your Basement or Attic

 Clutter can live forever when it is banished to a basement or attic.
 Again, the old adage of “out of sight, out of mind" comes to mind as we easily forget about the things we have stored in these spaces.
 You probably have possessions you haven’t seen in years...decades, even.
-If you’re holding on to items because you think you might use it later, it’s time to get real about clutter.
-Yeah, you might use it one day, but if you haven’t used it in the last 5 years or more, I’d wager the odds of you putting these long forgotten items to use are slim to none.
+If you’re holding on to items because you think you might use them later, it’s time to get real about clutter.
+Yeah, you might use it one day, but if you haven’t used it in the last 5 years or more, I’d wager the odds of you putting these long-forgotten items to use are slim to none.

 You should put aside a good chunk of time for addressing basement or attic clutter – these typically aren’t 15 minute or hour-long projects.
 You may want to enlist some friends to help if you have a lot to carry or move up or down stairs.
 And if you have furniture or large items that can’t be donated, call us to rent a dumpster before you get started.